Jóhannes Eðvaldsson: Coaching career

 Jóhannes started a coaching career with Þróttur in 1984 but soon returned to live in Scotland, where his wife is from.
 He suffered a brain haemorrhage in 1995 but made a full recovery.
 Jóhannes was a coach for a 1994 team at Jimmy Johnstone Academy.

 Personal life

 Jóhannes' father Evald Mikson was an Estonian international goalkeeper in the 1930s, who was later Deputy Head of the Tallinn Police during the Nazi occupation.
 Accused of war crimes, Mikson fled Estonia at the end of World War II, eventually alighting in Iceland where he settled and raised a family, changing his name to the Icelandic Eðvald Hinriksson.

 Jóhannes' brother Atli, seven years his junior, was also an international footballer.
 Atli was for a period Iceland's record cap holder, and played most of his career in Germany with Borussia Dortmund, Bayer Uerdingen and Fortuna Düsseldorf before moving into coaching.
 He managed the Icelandic national side between 2000 and 2003.

-Jóhannes died in Glasgow in January 2021.
+Jóhannes died in Glasgow in January 2021 from COVID-19.
 He was 70.